jrdnhynh/huynh-INF651/3. week 3/README.md

 # Movie Watchlist Application

-A simpleweb application that allows users to create and manage a personal movie watchlist.
+A simple web application that allows users to create and manage a personal movie watchlist.
 This project demonstrates core JavaScript concepts, including functions, arrays, DOM manipulation, and event handling,  within a single HTML file.

 ## How to Use the Application